Hunter Access Program

 - Food and Cover Seedlings: If suitable planting sites compatible with a good farm conservation plan are available, the Game Commission may furnish food and cover seedlings beneficial to wildlife.

 - Pheasant Stocking: With approval of landowners, Farm-Game Projects with suitable habitat (50 acres of good cover) are given preference in the Game Commission's pheasant stocking program.

 - Benefits to Landowners: Cooperators have found that there are many advantages to enrolling property in the Farm-Game Program.
 In addition to receiving help from sportsmen who harvest surplus game, listed below are just a few of the many benefits that are available through the Pennsylvania Game Commission:

-- Protection through patrolling and enforcement of law by Wildlife Conservation Officers, especially when project areas are being hunted.
+- Protection through patrolling and enforcement of law by State Game Wardens, especially when project areas are being hunted.

 Signs are posted to mark the perimeter of Safety Zones.
 Other signs provide warnings against unlawful acts.

 Cooperators are provided advice on habitat conservation practices.
 Since this involves proper use and care of the land, it is important to keep in mind that the following conservation measures aid in controlling erosion, conserving moisture, and increasing crop and wildlife yields: crop rotation; cover crops; pasture improvement and development; perennial hay production; field and gully planting; wildlife hedge planting; wildlife woodland border planting; windbreak planting; woodland harvesting; woodland improvement cuttings; and management of odd areas for wildlife.